Browse by Medical Category

 Christina DuBois, BA, graduated from Skidmore College in 2011 summa cum laude with a degree in psychology.
 She serves as the lead research coordinator for the CPRP and is in her third year with the program.
 She has delivered positive psychology interventions, performed qualitative interviews, and coordinated several of the team’s projects.
 Currently, she is the interventionist for a collaborative positive psychology project with the Diabetes Outpatient Center.
 Previously, Tina interned at a hospice, a group home for runaway youth, and a domestic violence center as a financial resource coordinator.
 She is currently pursuing her MSW at the Boston University School of Social Work.

 Eleanor Beale, BA, graduated from Skidmore College in 2012 summa cum laude with a degree in psychology.
 In her fifth year with the program, she is the lead research coordinator for the REACH study, developing a positive psychology intervention to promote health behaviors in Heart Failure patients, and runs eight of the other studies at the CPRP.
+She is also the primary coordinator for the ongoing project (PI:Nock) working to utilize a multimodal assessment approach to suicide risk.
 Previously, Ellie developed functional behavioral assessments for a day program for individuals with developmental disabilities, and interned at a substance abuse center.
 Currently, Ellie is applying to Clinical Psychology PhD programs to start in Fall 2017.

 Ariana Albanese, BA, graduated from Harvard College in 2015 magna cum laude with a degree in history and literature and a secondary degree in psychology.
 She is in her second year with the program and primarily manages the NIH-funded PEACE study, which is currently in its third stage.
 In this role she performs a variety of tasks ranging from subject recruitment to data organization.
 Ari also previously worked as a project coordinator in Dr. John Weisz’s Laboratory for Youth Mental Health at Harvard University, participating in research projects which focus on youth internalizing disorders and emotion regulation.